How can one jar of peanut-butter cause so much trouble?

 Because apparently it was A Big Problem and he made that quite clear.

-My husband was fed up with the sticky, slimy mess dripping down the sides of the peanut-butter jar and insisted we put a stop to the madness.
+My husband was fed up with the sticky, slimy mess dripping down the sides of the peanut-butter jar and told me he wishes we’d put a stop to the madness.

 “Why can’t we keep this jar clean?!
 There’s no reason we should live like this and it’s driving me nuts!”
 He didn’t yell, but I could tell by his tone that he really meant it.